Classic-integration icon

 Step 2: (Optional) Modify the authorisation

-You can't make a zero-value authorisation when you adjust an authorisation.
+You cannot make a zero-value authorisation when you adjust an authorisation.

 Adjust the pre-authorisation amount